 Apophyllite

-In lithotherapy, white, green or pinkapophyllite is a stone for soothing past pain, self-acceptance and the limits of reality.
+In crystal healing, white, green, or pinkapophyllite is a stone that helps soothe the pain of the past and fosters self-acceptance, as well as acceptance of the limits of reality.

-In mineralogy, it refers to a group of minerals with a sheet-like structure called phyllosilicates.
+In mineralogy, it refers to a group of minerals with a layered structure called phyllosilicates.

 In lithotherapy

-On a spiritual level, it's a calming stone that can create the conditions of calm needed to connect with both intuition and the higher planes of the mind.
-For a clear mind, methodical in its memory - and fueled by the clairvoyance essential to projecting oneself into the future or an idea.
-With this stone, it's possible to remain positive and lucid in the midst of a storm.
+On a spiritual level, it is a soothing stone that can create the calm necessary to connect both with one’s intuition and with the higher planes of the mind.
+It fosters a clear, methodical mind—one that is fueled by the insight essential for envisioning the future or an idea.
+With this stone, it is possible to remain positive and clear-headed even in the eye of the storm.

-Looking at your own selfishness is no easy task.
-But by becoming aware of your own self-centered behavior, you can break through the walls ofyour hitherto limited vision of your place in the world.
-Opening up your own mental schema (often inherited without even realizing it) will help you understand and accept your own limits: as you become more lucid, your manifest generosity and capacity for love will help you grow as a human being.
+Looking at your own selfishness isn’t easy.
+But by becoming aware of your self-centered behavior, you can break through the barriersof a previously limited view of your place in the world.
+Opening up your own mental framework—which is often inherited without you even realizing it—will help you understand and accept your own limitations: as you become more self-aware, your generosity and capacity for love will help you grow as a human being.

-Its physical properties are no less rich: its action is said to reduce bone, cartilage and tooth problems.
-It also reduces obstructions to the respiratory system by stimulating the immune system.
-It will be useful for all health problems involving a drop in energy, asthma and other respiratory illnesses.
+Its physical properties are no less remarkable: it is said to help alleviate problems with bones, cartilage, and teeth.
+It also helps clear blockages in the respiratory system by stimulating the immune system.
+It can be beneficial for any health issues involving low energy, as well as for asthma and other respiratory diseases.

-You can promote its spiritual action by placing it on the third eye or summit chakra.
-Or place it on the heart and wear it every day.
+You can enhance its spiritual effects by placing it on the third eye or crown chakra.
+Or by placing it on your heart and wearing it every day.

 Mineralogy

-Apophyllite forms in the ash of volcanoes.
-It can be white, green, pink, violet, red, orange, gray, brown or with yellow hues.
+Apophyllite forms in volcanic ash.
+It can be white, green, pink, purple, red, orange, or gray, brown, or yellowish in color.
 Its luster can be vitreous or pearly.

 It may fluoresce under ultraviolet light.